-Welcome to our next method profile!
+Welcome to our next method profile on the social enterprise Thankyou!
 Our previous entry focused on using culture format in social enterprise.
 In operating any venture, everything flows from your approach, and identifying a proper method helps you effectively fulfill your team’s initiative.

 Together, we’ll be profiling interesting social enterprises to discuss an anchor method in their strive for social good.
 The term “anchor method” is to express the intentional and grounded nature of the approaches propelling a social enterprise forward.

 This post is an outside observation of a company for inspiration in social enterprise initiative improvements.

 In today’s post, we’ll look into social enterprise product line Thankyou leveraging impact priority.
 The product lines range from personal care to baby care.

 Thankyou, based in Australia, started in 2008 with the passion of founders Daniel Flynn, his best friend Jarryd, and his then-girlfriend-now-wife Justine.
 Originally, the first product pushed by the company was a ThankYou water bottle line.
 To address the water crisis, Thankyou created a water bottle line that raises funds for water projects in developing nations.
 The main idea inspiring the company revolves around using the power of consumption towards actual good.